 Stirling Prize in 2016 for Best Published Book

 Books published within the last six years (2011-2016), including ones scheduled for publication later in 2016, are eligible for consideration.
 Nominations may be made by any current member of the American Anthropological Association (AAA) and the selection committee.
 Self-nominations may also be made and the author need not be a current member of the AAA.
-The nominator must arrange to have a copy of the work sent to each of the three members of the selection committee listed below to review, and must include a cover letter outlining the work’s contribution to the field.
+The nominator must arrange to have a copy of the work sent to each of the three members of the selection committee listed below to review.
+The nominator must also send a cover letter outlining the work’s contribution to the field to the selection committee chair, Elise Berman (email@example.com).
 Submissions without the cover letter will not be reviewed.
 All materials should be postmarked no later than January 15th, 2016.

 Selection committee’s mailing addresses: